sundarsau/upload_image_php/README.md

 # Upload Image in PHP and MySQL
 This custom application is developed in PHP to upload image along with inserting a row in the database using a form.
 Users can enter their name and a photo of the user and submit the form.
 PHP application will process the data, upload the image to the server and insert a row in the database table.
 Also, user can delete the row along with the image after upload and can view the image in a Bootstrap modal.
+For learning more in PHP web development please visit the website https://codehow2.com for many more PHP tutorials.

 # How To Use